4ward110/Linux/Linux Command/Linux command-P1.md

 - when you read the session i think you have confuse about some command input require like `[THING], <THING>, THING..., THING1 | THING2,...` => It's call ``Command Synopsis``.
 And here is the cheat sheet for them.

 ![synopsis](./images/command_synopsis.png)

+- Some command defined itself in shell , not in the `manual` and you can find them by using `help` command.

+> Check the `help` command support by type `$ help` in terminal and you can get the list.